s2ddv/s2ddv/README.md

 ![gif](https://i.imgur.com/CNXWdje.gif)

-i'm a computer engineer & i have been working on systems using python!!
+i'm a computer engineer & i have been working on systems using python

-feel free to
+feel free to contact me!!